inferno-sh/inferno-lab-vllm/kvchan/README.md

 ## Backends
 - **HF backend (`hf_backend.py`)**: correctness-first, stepwise decoding with custom KV stores and stability gating.
 Uses a scatter slow path when compressed to keep behavior correct.
 This path is the reference for debugging.
-- **vLLM backend (`vllm_backend.py`)**: shares the interface and falls back to the HF path today.
+- **vLLM backend (`vllm_backend.py`)**: independent implementation using vLLM's native engine with channel masking support.
+Uses attention-layer masks to zero out unselected dimensions and compares baseline vs masked outputs for fidelity.
 The intended hook points inside vLLM are the KV cache allocator and attention backends; implement `PackedKVCache` as a KVStore and scatter packed K/V into temporary full tensors for attention reads.
 The packed buffers should be allocated with last-dim = `rK`/`rV` to reduce persistent KV allocation.

 ## How VRAM is saved
 Packed storage reduces the physical last dimension of the KV buffers (rK/rV instead of d_head) for all tokens outside the uncompressed window.
 The sliding window guarantees fidelity for recent context, while older tokens consume less memory. `memory_bytes()` in both caches reports the total allocated bytes so runs can log savings.